This guide is quite long, complex and advanced therfore it is best suited for intermediate and experienced modders.

 The guide is actively maintained and in a constant state of flux.
-As of this writing, it is updated every 2 weeks (when circumstances allow), usually over the weekend.
+As of this writing, it is updated Once a month (when circumstances allow), usually over the weekend.
 Installation can take anywhere from a few days to 2 weeks, depending on how much time you dedicate to it.

 If you have a higher spec machine. check out LOTD Plus by Evertiro.

-To have a fully working install of this guide, you MUST pay attention and follow the posted instructions TO THE LETTER.
+To have a fully working installation of this guide, you MUST pay attention and follow the posted instructions TO THE LETTER.
 Experiences on both the Support Forums and the Discord have shown that 98% of reported problems are the results of user error, with the remaining ones being mistakes on Lexy's part (that are quickly corrected).
-It is imperative that you have at least some knowledge and familiarity with Mod Organizer 2, LOOT, FNIS, the Creation Kit, xEdit, zMerge, Wrye Bash, Mator Smash, zEdit, xLODGen, and DynDOLOD prior to starting the guide.
+It is imperative that you have at least some knowledge and familiarity with Mod Organizer 2, Cathedral Asset Optimizer, LOOT, Nemesis, The Creation Kit, xEdit, zMerge, Wrye Bash, zEdit, xLODGen, and DynDOLOD prior to starting the guide.
 The mod list can be used as a base to build or remove from, but it is strongly advised that you install and play-test the entire guide (with nothing omitted or added) to ensure it is stable before doing so.
-The guide itself is very stable, and rivals Requiem in scope since the inclusion of the OMEGA and Experience mods.
+The guide itself is very stable and rivals Requiem in scope since the inclusion of the OMEGA and Experience mods.
 Again, if you complete the installation and the game isn't working, it is far more likely that you made an error in installation than that Lexy made a mistake in her instructions.